-1.7.
-Automated Driving Systems
+- 1.7.
+Automated Driving Systems - 1.7.1.

-- 1.7.1.
 Based on the above, ADS need to be described in terms that cover the DDT (tactical and operational functions required to operate the vehicle in traffic) and the ODD (conditions under which such ADS capabilities are made available to a user). - 1.7.2.
-An ADS consists of hardware and software that are collectively capable of performing the entire DDT on a sustained basis within one or more ODD. - 1.7.3.
-Driving automation systems that require human intervention to perform aspects of the DDT fall below the level of an ADS. - 1.7.4.
+An ADS consists of hardware and software that are collectively capable of performing the entire DDT on a sustained basis within one or more ODD.

+- 1.7.3.
+[Driving automation systems that require human intervention to perform aspects of the DDT fall below the level of an ADS.] - 1.7.4.
 In order to cover the diversity of ADS configurations, uses, and limitations on use, these recommendations define ADS in terms of functions and features. - 1.8.
 ADS functions: DDT Performance Capabilities - 1.8.1.
 ADS integrate subsets of hardware and software (i.e., functions) designed to perform one or more aspects of the DDT. - 1.8.2.
 ADS functions, in general, correspond to system-level capabilities integrated into the ADS design. - 1.8.3.
 A function enables the ADS to perform one or more elements of the DDT (e.g., sensing the environment). - 1.8.4.
 Functions represent the first level of safety that an ADS must fulfil.
 These functions correspond to essential capabilities without which an ADS cannot be deemed safe for use in traffic. - 1.8.5.
 However, functions that enable performance of the DDT and capabilities that ensure safe use, including the safety of user interactions, have distinctly different objectives and requirements. - 1.8.6.
 Safe ADS performance of the DDT - 1.8.6.1.
-Requirements to ensure safe ADS performance of the DDT address the functional and behavioural objectives described by the WP.29 Framework Document on Automated Vehicles: ADS operation shall not cause any traffic accidents resulting in property damage, injury, or death that are reasonably foreseeable and preventable. - 1.8.6.2.
+Requirements to ensure safe ADS performance of the DDT address the functional and behavioural objectives described by the WP.29 Framework Document on Automated Vehicles: ADS operation shall not cause any traffic accidents resulting in [property damage,] injury or death that are reasonably foreseeable and preventable. - 1.8.6.2.
+[In order to ensure vehicle safety, the safety level of ADS performance shall satisfy the criteria that meet the requirements taking into account of safety level of functions which are already available in the market.
+The safety level of ADS performance shall be at least equal to or higher than the safety level of careful and competent human driver performance.] - 1.8.6.3.
 The requirements recommended in this document aim to ensure that each ADS is capable of performing the entire DDT to the extent necessary to operate the vehicle within the ODD of the ADS feature(s).
 Because the performance of tactical and operational functions is dependent on the prevailing traffic conditions, these DDT requirements specify that the ADS must demonstrate behavioural competencies across traffic scenarios covering its ODD.
 The behavioural competencies inherently require functional capabilities to perform the DDT.